jellyfin/jellyfin-packaging/README.md

    This simplifies our builds as we do not need to then track many 9-month-only releases of Ubuntu, and also reduces the build burden.
 Users of non-LTS Ubuntu releases can use either the closest Ubuntu LTS version or use Docker containers instead.

+* Signing of Debian packages with `debsigs`.

+   This was suggested in https://github.com/jellyfin/jellyfin-packaging/issues/14 and was not something we had ever done, but has become trivial with this CI.
+This alows for the end-user verification of the ownership and integrity of the binary `.deb` files obtained from the repository with the `debsigs-verify` command and the policy detailed in that issue.
+We can also integrate this automatically into our installer script and documented process.

 ### Docker

 * Single unified Docker build: the entirety of our Docker images are built as one container from one Dockerfile.